FLIF-hub/node-flif/README.md

 * * *

-# NOTE READY FOR USE YET
+# NOT READY FOR USE YET
 ### Star & Watch for updates

 * * *